autopi-io/documentation/docs/getting_started/developer_guides/configuring_MQTT.md

 ## Contents
 This guide covers configuring a basic MQTT broker on your Linux server, as well as configuring an AutoPi device to use MQTT as a data returner.

-## Setting up your endpoint broker
+## Setting up Your Endpoint Broker
 This step covers installing and configuring a broker on your server instance.
 This guide uses a 3-rd party hosted Virtual Machine running Debian 11.

 Install the broker: